Practical Ways to Include Kids in the Household Upkeep

 A great way to start would be to pick one or two tasks you’d

 If it’s an everyday task, like making the bed, add it to your morning routine — and make sure you carve out time for it.
-The last thing you want is rushing your little ones in the morning.
-It’s the perfect recipe for a meltdown.
+The last thing you want is to wind up rushing your little ones in the morning.
+That’s the perfect recipe for a meltdown.
 Whether it’s right at wake-up time or after breakfast — whenever — pick a time and stick to it.
 (As with most everything, consistency is key.)
 We decided our kids don’t even leave their room until their beds are made.
-It was brutal for the first week, but now it’s not even a “thing” — or, it’s no different than getting dressed in the morning.
+It was brutal for the first week, but now it’s not even a “thing” — or, it’s no different than getting dressed in the morning (which is something of a thing, hah).

 If you’re working on a task that needs to happen less frequently (like taking the trash out or watering the plants), pick one or two ten-minute periods each week and literally build it into your mental schedule.
 Example: on Wednesdays, we always water the plants on the porch right after naptime.
 Tuesdays, we take out the trash.